A copy of the 2018 Annual Report has been submitted to the

 - maintaining employee morale and retaining key management and other employees;

-- integrating two unique business cultures, which may prove to be incompatible;
+- integrating two unique business cultures,

 - the possibility of faulty assumptions underlying expectations regarding the integration process;